django-extensions/django-extensions/docs/shell_plus.rst

   $ ./manage.py shell_plus --plain

-The default resolution order is: bpython, ipython, python.
+The default resolution order is: ptpython, bpython, ipython, python.

 You can also set the configuration option SHELL_PLUS to explicitly specify which version you want.